 Yes.
 But it would be best if you undertook rehab exercises simultaneously.

-Will a kneecap brace help pes anserine tendinitis?
+Will a knee cap brace help with pes anserine tendinitis?

-Overall, we suggest that you try a kneecap brace for this condition.
-We think a brace provides support to the kneecap, which can improve pain from pes bursitis.
+Overall, we recommend trying a kneecap brace for this condition.
+A brace provides support to the kneecap, which can improve pain from pes bursitis.

 Is swimming good for pes anserine tendinitis?

 Any aerobic activity that improves the conditioning of the pelvis and lower limb muscles will help pes anserine tendinitis.
-However, we suggest you avoid breaststroke as this stroke puts more load on the pes bursal tendons.
+However, we suggest avoiding breaststroke, as this stroke places more load on the pes bursa tendons.

 What about PRP injections for pes bursitis?

-PRP or platelet-rich plasma is standard for joints and tendons.
+PRP, or platelet-rich plasma, is a standard treatment for joints and tendons.
 We spin blood from your arm to separate the cells from the plasma.
 Then, we split the plasma and injected it into the target under ultrasound.
-Although there is no evidence for use in pes anserine bursitis, we would consider using PRP in cases that fail other treatments, including a cortisone injection.
+Although there is no evidence for its use in pes anserine bursitis, we would consider using PRP in cases that fail other treatments, including cortisone injections.

 Pes anserine bursitis causes pain on the inside of your knee.
 It is essential to rule out other causes, such as a meniscal tear or a stress fracture.
-You should always start with simple treatments followed by an ultrasound-guided cortisone injection if there is no improvement.
+You should always start with simple treatments, followed by an ultrasound-guided cortisone injection if there is no improvement.
 If you’re thinking about an injection, you should always do your homework first.
-We suggest you find a doctor who is experienced in ultrasound and injections.
+We recommend finding a doctor who is experienced in ultrasound and injections.

 Great information on a non biased platform with no agenda to sell you anything. really good and trustworthy advice from someone who clearly has our best interest at heart.